 The aims, organisation, membership and powers of the League.
 The League in action in the 1920s the Aaland Islands, Vilna, Upper Silesia, Corfu, Bulgaria.
+The League and international treaties.
 The impact of the Depression on international relations.
-The League in action in the 1930s - Manchuria and Abyssinia.
-The work of the League on refugees, health, drugs and slavery.
+The League in action in the 1930s Manchuria and Abyssinia.
+The League's Committees and Commissions.
 The League and Disarmament.